mjcarroll/uLogMe/README.md

 - *Your data don't leave your computer!* (you can read the code in details to check it).
 - Only the number of keys hit is logged, not the details of *which* keys were hit (during time windows of 10 seconds).
 - You can safely *delete any data*, any time (see below), without risking to break the program.
-- For the window titles, *warning* every title is logged (including private browsing windows, for instance).
+- For the window titles, *warning* by default every title is logged.
+You can add more checks in the [logactivewin.sh](scripts/logactivewin.sh) script (`XXX customize here...`).
+Right now, the title is not logged if it contains one of these words: `privée`, `InPrivate`, `Private`, `Incognito` (it should be enough to remove private browsing windows from Firefox, Chrom{e,ium}, and Internet Explorer).

 > Of course, this is a computer program, written by enthusiast programmers, not security experts: there is bugs, and there might be security problems.
 But none that we know of at least!